rwtourdot/linker/README.md

 **.bam file**

-The bam file can originate from Illumina or another type of sequencing.
+The .bam file can originate from Long Read or Linked Read sequencing.
 The alignment method will depend on the type of sequencing, but a consistent genome reference should be used between samples.

 **.vcf file**

-The vcf file can be obtained with GATK (https://software.broadinstitute.org/gatk/) or another variant caller and should contain all germline and somatic SNPs.
-Indels will not be considered in linkers phasing methods.
-Variants should be called on the same reference as the long or linked read .bam file
+The .vcf file can be obtained with GATK (https://software.broadinstitute.org/gatk/) or another variant caller and should contain all heterozygous sites.
+Indels will not be considered in linkers phasing methods, and SNP's called in centromere and variable regions of the genome should be removed.  .vcf files should have the same reference as the long or linked read .bam file

 <!--
 **SV file**